 Practice Assessors and Practice Supervisors who expect to support the student throughout the placement should ask the student to complete the Practice Assessor or Practice Supervisor Allocation form, as applicable, using their full name and work email address in the sign-off window.
-It is worth double checking this before submitting as the system will use this information to create the account for the Practice Assessor/Supervisor if they are new to the ePAD.
-The Practice Assessor/Supervisor will receive a welcome email with information and guidance.
+It is worth double checking this before submitting as the system uses this information to create the account for the Practice Assessor /Supervisor if they are new to the ePAD.
+The Practice Assessor /Supervisor will receive a welcome email with information and guidance.

-This form also creates a link between the Practice Assessor's / Supervisor's account and the student's ePAD, so it must be completed for every student that the Practice Assessor/Supervisor works with.
+These forms also create a link between the Practice Assessor's / Supervisor's account and the student's ePAD, so it must be completed for every student that the Practice Assessor/Supervisor works with.
 This allows the Practice Assessor or Practice Supervisor to contribute to the student's ePAD independently of the student and monitor their progress during the placement.
 It also provides access to the student's earlier practice assessment documentation within the ePAD.

-The Practice Assessor and Practice Supervisor Allocation forms can be found in the Any Time tab of the placement page within the ePAD.
+The Practice Assessor and Practice Supervisor Allocation forms are found in the Start tab of the placement page within the ePAD.
+However, they may be repeated at any time in the placement if the Practice Assessor changes or if other Practice Supervisors support the student.